AdobeDocs/learning-manager.en/help/migrated/white-label.md

 ## How do I apply the changes

-The customer sends the required assets and files to the CSM team.
+Sends the required assets and files to the CSM team.
 The CSM team then fills the [form](https://forms.office.com/r/bJRRaRBvSh) with the required changes and attaches the required assets.
 The team will then review and inform the engineering teams of the changes.
 The engineering team will then generate a build and share with the CSM team.

 The CSM team will share the build with the customer.